Toyz/glitch/README.md

 * `B` the blue color (i.e. rgb(0, 0, 255))
 * `s` the value of each pixel's last saved evaluated expression
 * `r` a pixel made up of a random color component from the neighboring 8 pixels
-* `t` a pixel made up of a random color component from the neighboring 16 pixels
-* `g` a pixel made up of a random color component from random locations in the image
 * `e` the difference of all pixels in a box, creating an edge-like effect
 * `x` the current x coordinate being evaluated normalized in the range `[0, 255]`
 * `y` the current y coordinate being evaluated normalized in the range `[0, 255]`